Milkshake (song): Music video

 The music video for "Milkshake" was directed by Jake Nava.
 In the video, Kelis enters a diner called Tasty's Yard.
 She dances suggestively, and puts her lips around a cherry, which causes a mother to cover her child's eyes.
 A cook, played by rapper Nas, starts delivering milkshakes to the customers while Kelis dances.
 A milkshake machine then starts spurting milkshake all over the customers, and more and more people enter the "yard".
 FHM named the music video the 73rd sexiest music video by a female performer of all time and commented: "Here she's backed up by a posse of dancers wearing tiny diner uniforms.
 The way she sucks a milkshake and bites a cherry is just unfairly sexy", and said that the best part is when Kelis demonstrates a "perfect bending-over-oven technique".

-Usage in media

-The song has been featured in numerous television series and films including The Simpsons, Family Guy, Jane the Virgin, South Park, The Glee Project, Nip/Tuck, The Haunted Mansion, Mean Girls, Dodgeball: A True Underdog Story, King's Ransom, The Big Short, Date Movie, 2 Broke Girls, Norbit and Identity Thief.
-It appeared in season 3, episode 8 of Sex Education.

-The song was covered by Australian rock band The Pictures in 2005 as part of youth radio station Triple J's Like a Version segment.
-The song was also covered by Ashleigh Murray, Asha Bromfield and Madelaine Petsch in the episode "Chapter Fifteen: Nighthawks" from the second season of the television series Riverdale.
-The song was also covered by Robyn Adele Anderson in 2020.
+Legacy

+In 2025, the song was featured on Gap's Fall 2025 campaign called "Better in Denim" featuring global girl group Katseye.
+The campaign has received positive reviews among advertising pundits and fans alike, which made the song go viral having a dance to it.